wahinya/Movercado-UI-automation/README.md

 # Movercado-UI-automation
-This repository includes all the test suites/files to automation
+This repository includes all the test suites/files to automation (Shared coding : Joana and Wahinya)